firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 ## Continue loading even with errors

 By default, if Firebolt runs into an error when loading your data, the job will stop loading and end in error.
-If you want to continue loading your data even in the presence of errors, set `MAX_ERRORS_PER_FILE` to a percentage larger than `0`.
+If you want to continue loading your data even in the presence of errors, set `MAX_ERRORS_PER_FILE` to a percentage or integer larger than `0`.
 Then, `COPY FROM` will continue to load data until it exceeds the specified percent based on the total number of rows in your data.
 If you enter an integer number between `0` and `100`, `COPY FROM` will interpret the integer as a percentage of rows.

-For example, if `MAX_ERRORS_PER_FILE` is set to 3, `COPY FROM` will continue to load data until more than `3` percent of the rows loaded contain an error.
-Once `COPY FROM` passes this threshold, the load job will stop and return an error.
-If you enter the text, `3%`, `COPY FROM` will also interpret the value as `3%` of the rows.
-If  `MAX_ERRORS_PER_FILE` is set to either `100` or `100%`, the load process will continue even if every row in every file has an error.
+For example, if `MAX_ERRORS_PER_FILE` is set to `3` or `3%`, `COPY FROM` will load data until more than `3%` of the rows have errors, and then return an error.
+Setting `MAX_ERRORS_PER_FILE` to either `100` or `100%` allows the loading process to continue even if every row has an error.
 If all rows have errors, no data will load into the target table.

 The following code example loads a sample CSV data set with headers, and will finish the loading job even if every row contains an error.
 ```sql